A binary operation on irreducible components of Lusztig's nilpotent varieties {I}: definition and properties: Introduction

 The binary operation on $\Irrcomp$ is modeled after a construction of Lusztig.
 Given $C_1,C_2\in\Irrcomp$ we define $C_1*C_2$ to be the Zariski closure of the constructible set formed by all possible extensions of $x_1$ by $x_2$ for all $(x_1,x_2)$ in a suitable open subset of $C_1\times C_2$.
 Our first main result (Theorem \ref{thm: app}) is that $C_1*C_2$ is indeed an irreducible component.
 In the case where $C_1$ or $C_2$ corresponds to a simple nilpotent module (i.e., the graded dimension is the indicator function of a vertex $i$ of $Q$) this gives rise to the crystal operator $\tilde f_i$ of $B(\infty)$.
 Crawley-Boevey and Schr\"oer studied this construction for the module varieties of a general finitely generated algebra, and showed that it gives rise to an irreducible subvariety, which under certain circumstances is an irreducible component \cite{MR1944812}.
-More recently, in the case of nilpotent varieties, Baumann, Kamnitzer and Tingley treated cases of ``torsion pairs'' \cite{MR3270589}.
-However, the fact that for nilpotent varieties the result is always an irreducible component seems to have gone unnoticed until now.
+More recently, in the case of nilpotent varieties, Baumann, Kamnitzer and Tingley treated cases of ``torsion pairs'' \cite{MR3270589}.\footnote{We are grateful to the referee for pointing out this reference to us.} However, the fact that for nilpotent varieties the result is always an irreducible component seems to have gone unnoticed until now.
 This operation is neither commutative nor associative in general.
 However, we can analyze the lack of commutativity and associativity.
 We also study the rigidity of $C_1*C_2$ in terms of conditions on $C_1$ and $C_2$.